Cordless Neck Massager with Heat for trapezius pain USA – Shiatsu Neck and Shoulder Massager with Heat Under $150

 Frequently Asked Questions (FAQ)

-Q1: Is the SKG H7 Ultra truly Cordless Neck Massager with Heat, and how long does the battery last?
+Q1: Does the SKG H7 Ultra really have a cordless neck massager and heat, and for how long does the battery last?

-Q2: Can I use this Cordless Neck Massager with Heat on my lower back or legs?
+Q2: Is it possible to use this Cordless Neck Massager on my lower back or legs with heat?

 Q3: How do I claim FSA/HSA reimbursement for the SKG H7 Ultra?

-A: The device automatically turns off after 10 minutes of continuous use.
-This is a safety feature to prevent over‑Cordless Neck Massager with Heat, skin irritation, and motor overheating [12†L44-L47].
-You cannot adjust the timer; simply press the power button again to restart for another 10‑minute session.
-Do not exceed 3‑4 sessions per day on the same muscle group without a rest period.
+A: It will automatically shut down after 10 minutes of continuous use.
+This is a protective mechanism to safeguard against an over-Cordless Neck Massager with Heat, skin irritation, and motor overheating [12†L44-L47].
+The timer can’t be adjusted; just press the power button again to restart for another 10-minute session.
+Muscle groups should not be trained more than 3-4 sessions a day without a break.

 Final Verdict